yzfvroom/Access-102/docs/class1/module1/module1.rst

-Cooking with iRules Labs
+Access 102 - Access Building Blocks
 ===================================

-This is the collection of HTTP Labs.
-Here is where you get to prove you listened in class :)
+This is the collection of Access Labs.

 .. toctree::
    :maxdepth: 1
    :glob:

    lab*
-   iRulesSummary
-   iRuleEvents*
+   lab1*
+   lab2*
+   lab3*
+   lab4*